 Wizz Flex allows you to change the details of your flight (date, time and routing of your flight) whenever needed.
 This option is a paid supplementary service.

-For your travel needs you can use Skyscanner or other services to browse Wizz Air flights and find most convenient Wizz Air flight times and the lowest prices.
+For your travel needs, you can use Skyscanner or other services to browse Wizz Air flights and find the most convenient Wizz Air flight times and the lowest prices.
 You can book your cheap flight directly with the airline or travel agent without adding any commission.

 Wizz Air does not offer cashback for the moment but you still can get some discounts.